pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 };
 ```

-This is something I will be working on in the near future and the fix is relatively doable but it is just a heads-up that the analyzer is not perfect at the moment.
+This is something I will be working on in the near future and the fix is relatively doable, but it is just a heads-up that the analyzer is not perfect at the moment.

 ## Conclusion